Last Updated on

 I am not saying that UNIQUE indexes are wrong or you should be paranoid about them!
 But before creating them, check if they are useful.
 Are you creating a UNIQUE index because the applications could try to insert duplicates and you want them to fail – or just because you want to document that a certain column must not have duplicates?
 I saw the second case some times.

 First, a problem is the word key.
 In theory, a key is a component of relational algebra, so it should be thought as purely logical; an index is a data structure that helps performance.
 But in practice, a primary key is the most important index, and there’s no point in pursuing a mathematically pure language.
-Those who do tend to produce grothesque literature, see No Such Thing As “Primary Key Tuning” (I have nothing against the author).
+Those who do tend to produce grotesque literature, see No Such Thing As “Primary Key Tuning” (I have nothing against this author in particular, and I find some of his contents very interesting).

 Foreign keys add checks to the linked tables every time a write is performed.
 In many cases these checks are useless, but InnoDB cannot skip them because it cannot make assumptions on the application logic.
 But you can.
 In most cases, running a few smart realistic checks on the application side is faster than adding foreign keys.